Authenticate Junos PyEZ Users

 argument list, such as the user or the identity file.

-When the Junos PyEZ client uses SSH to connect to either the device running Junos OS or to a console server connected to the device, Junos PyEZ first attempts SSH public key-based authentication and then tries password-based authentication.
+When the Junos PyEZ client uses SSH to connect to either the Junos device or to a console server connected to the device, Junos PyEZ first attempts SSH public key-based authentication and then tries password-based authentication.
 When SSH keys are in use, the supplied password is used as the passphrase for unlocking the private key.
 When password-based authentication is used, the supplied password is used as the device password.
 If SSH public key-based authentication is being used and the SSH private key has an empty passphrase, then a password is not required.
 However, SSH private keys with empty passphrases are not recommended.

 It is the user's responsibility to obtain the username and password authentication credentials in a secure manner appropriate for their environment.
 It is best practice to prompt for these authentication credentials during each invocation of the script rather than storing the credentials in an unencrypted format.